Xi Jinping, Rex Tillerson urge cooperation over 'regional hotspots'

 North Korea's only ally

-China is Pyongyang's only major global ally, with bilateral trade accounting for 70% of North Korea's total of the country's trade, providing a political and economic lifeline to Kim's increasingly isolated regime.
+China is Pyongyang's only major global ally, with bilateral trade accounting for 70% of North Korea's total trade, providing a political and economic lifeline to Kim's increasingly isolated regime.

 US President Donald Trump has repeatedly called on Beijing to use its leverage over its unpredictable neighbor.